ivonunes/plumekit/docs/mailer.md

 # Mailer

-Transactional email is a portable capability, alongside the database, KV, object storage, and the rest.
+Transactional email is a portable capability, alongside the database, KV, object storage and the rest.
 Your app builds an `EmailMessage` and hands it to the mailer binding; the adapter configured for the target decides how it is actually delivered.
 The protocol names no provider and no transport, so the same send runs unchanged on the native